The authority may establish, adopt rules for, and implement an agricultural improvement loan program to finance agricultural improvements.

 A prospective borrower applying for a loan participation through an eligible lender may refinance an existing debt in order to repair or replace farm driveways, drainage ditches and tile lines, grassed waterways, or agricultural buildings damaged due to snow, flooding, or other weather-related causes.

 The authority may impose a reasonable nonrefundable application fee for each application submitted for a participation issued under the agricultural improvement loan program.
 The application fee is initially $50.
 The authority may review the fees annually and make adjustments as necessary.
-The fees must be deposited in the state treasury and credited to an account in the special revenue fund.
-Money in this account is appropriated to the commissioner for administrative expenses of the agricultural improvement loan program.
+The fees must be deposited in the state treasury and credited to the Rural Finance Authority administrative account established in section 41B.03.

 The interest rate per annum on the agricultural improvement participation must be the rate of interest determined by the authority to be necessary to provide for the timely payment of principal and interest when due on bonds or other obligations of the authority issued under chapter 41B to provide financing for participations made under the agricultural improvement loan program, and to provide for reasonable and necessary costs of issuing, carrying, administering, and securing the bonds or notes and to pay the costs incurred and to be incurred by the authority in the implementation of the agricultural improvement loan program.